 I’ve been to over 45 countries and really only speak English.
 Google Translate has saved me on more trips than I can count.
 You can download languages, use the voice option, and basically translate a conversation in real time.

-Let’s face it, everyone has Facebook.
+Everyone has Facebook.
 FB Messenger allows you to stay in touch easily with anyone those people whenever you have wifi or data.

 I use WhatsApp to talk with most of my non-American friends.
 WhatsApp is an encrypted platform and like FB messenger it uses WiFi to send messages to other people who have the app.
 In short, it allows you to stay in touch with people from across the world.